 Pop quiz hot shot...It’s the day after st. Paddy’s day, you’re a little hungover and you definitely don’t feel like cooking...WHAT DO YOU DO??

+You take that leftover corned beef along with a bag of shredded cabbage and a few other ingredients you probably have on hand and you make.
 This fantastic Reuben Coleslaw recipe!!
 You’ll be back in bed watching the Price is Right with a belly full of deliciousness before the showcase showdown!!!

 Even if you’re not hungover and you’re just finishing a workout this recipe is still a fantastic dish for quick and easy meal prep.